jchristov/market-state/README.md

 A platform to automate trading strategies on the cryptographic currency market.

-## Price Service
+## Market State Service

-Service responsible for the prices (and candles) of the cryptocurrencies.
+Service responsible for the crypto market state (e.g., prices, volume, and orders).

 ## Getting Started